-- b.
-If an employee, due to an emergency or illness, is unable to fulfill his/her on-call duty responsibilities, he/she must notify the dispatch center.
+- c.
+If an employee, due to an emergency or illness, is unable to fulfill their on-call duty responsibilities, the employee must notify their Response Supervisor who can identify staff to cover the on-call shift(s).
 The Response Supervisor will first seek volunteers to cover the on-call shift.
-However, if no one volunteers or the program is under time constraints, management retains the discretion to make on-call assignments from among program Unit 10 employees. - c.
-Management retains the right to place additional program Unit 10 employees on oncall duty during emergency situations. - d.
+However, if no one volunteers or the program is under time constraints, management retains the discretion to make on-call assignments from among program Unit 10 employees. - d.
+Management retains the right to place additional program Unit 10 employees on on-call duty during emergency situations. - e.
 Employees assigned to on-call duty must respond within fifteen (15) minutes of being contacted by a program communication dispatcher.
 If the employee does not respond to the initial call, the dispatcher will make a second attempt to reach the employee.
 If the dispatcher is still unable to reach the on-call employee, the dispatcher shall contact the Response Supervisor.
-"Respond" in this case means contacting the dispatcher and beginning the response assessment procedure, including fact finding via telephone and/or driving to a particular incident. - e.
-Employees on-call who do not respond or cannot be located may forfeit their oncall compensation. - 3.
-Cell Phones - a.
-The program will furnish cellular telephones and require employees assigned to oncall duty to carry these with them.
-Assigned employees shall be required to keep the cell phone activated and available, and to respond in the event he/she is contacted by a departmental representative during such on-call time. - b.
-The on-call employee shall check in with the dispatcher at the beginning of each oncall shift to verify the dispatcher has the correct on-call schedule. - c.
-It is the responsibility of the employee to give the dispatcher another contact number if the employee is in an area where the cell phone does not work. - 4.
-Compensation
+"Respond" in this case means contacting the dispatcher and beginning the response assessment procedure, including fact finding via telephone and/or driving to a particular incident. - f.
+Employees on-call who do not respond or cannot be located may forfeit their on- call compensation.